happyliltrees/Clicky-Game/README.md

 * 12-Nov-2019 Initial project files created
 * 13-Nov-2019 Initial components created.
 GH-pages installed and tested.
 * 14-Nov-2019 Project finalized and released.
+* 1-Dec-2019 Cleaned up README.md and fixed error where project files were not in Master branch.

 ----
 ## Thanks